 In cases where a VEN cannot be installed, the NEN extends visualization capabilities to agentless workloads via the network.
 The NEN is installed as part of an Illumio Core deployment and paired with a PCE.
-Every IP address associated with the network endpoints managed by the NEN has one workload or virtual server associated with it.
-The NEN can manage multiple endpoints and enforce policy for those endpoints.
+Every IP address associated with the network endpoints managed by the NEN has one workload associated with it.
+The NEN can manage multiple workloads and enforce policy for those workloads.